Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 > **Note:**
 > this sample is *not* for migrating an existing AVAM account to an ARM-Based AVAM account.
-> For a full documentation on AVAM SDK, visit the [AVAM SDK](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-devices-sdk) page.
+> For a full documentation on AVAM API, visit the [AVAM Developer Portal](https://aka.ms/avam-dev-portal) page.

 ## Prerequisites